SourceLabsLLC/s3_multipart_upload/README.md

 # S3MultipartUpload

-A client-side library for uploading very large files to S3.
+A library for uploading very large files to S3.

 ## Installation